Guide to Increasing Profits For Your Small Business

 Here's our top 10 list of things you should look at in your business:

 1) Review Your Business Plan

 The majority of businesses have one.
-The majority of businesses put one together to get bank loans or an overdraft facility but when was the last time you took yours out and looked over how you are achieving and managing your goals?
+The majority of businesses put one together to get bank loans or an overdraft facility.
+But when was the last time you took yours out and looked at how you're achieving and managing your goals?

 2) Manage Your Cash Flow with an Accounting System